Home Loans For College Students: A Guide To Student Loans and Mortgages

 Consider A Co-Signer

-If you have a spouse or parent who is willing to co-sign for a house, dual income, additional assets and good credit profile can help you qualify for a loan.
-Your co-signer should be aware that they’re liable for any missed payments.
+If you have a spouse or parent who is willing to co-sign for a house, having that dual income, additional assets and additional good credit profile can help you qualify for a loan.
+Just be sure that your co-signer is aware that they’re liable for any missed payments.

 Look For Alumni Deals